WebMD Health News

 - of medications that should not be taken in combination with Trilipix.

 - to continue to follow an appropriate lipid-modifying diet while taking Trilipix.

 - to take Trilipix once daily, without regard to food, at the prescribed dose, swallowing each capsule whole.
-If Trilipix is co-administered with a statin, they may be taken together.

 - to return for routine monitoring.